-NPR Identifies Fourth Attacker In Civil Rights-Era Cold Case
+NPR Identifies 4th Attacker In Civil Rights-Era Cold Case

 An NPR investigation has uncovered new evidence in a prominent unsolved murder case from the civil rights era, including the identity of an attacker who admitted his involvement but was never charged.